ty4ko/PopcornTimeCE-desktop/README.md

-Port to NW.js v0.15 with the original application structure and some other enhancements
+Port to NW.js v0.15 with better application structure and some other enhancements

 [Warning!
 Popcorntime.sh threatens your computer privacy.](http://popcorntime.ag/official-statement.html#Malware2)